se-edu/learningresources/contents/java/Java.md

 * Bad Security

-Remember at the beginning of the section, a part mentioned about accessing the private fields of a class using reflections?
+The second example demostrated a way to access the private fields of a class using reflections.
 This should be very concerning if your software deals with sensitive information because other classes can access fields that they are not supposed to.

 ### Further Resources for reflections